arkency/posts/posts/2015-04-21-the-event-store-for-rails-developers.md

 #### Subscription mechanism

 Using our library you can synchronously listen on specific events.
-The only requirement is that subscriber class has to implement the 'handle_event(event)' method.
-Check out following example.
+The only requirement is that the subscriber class has to implement the 'handle_event(event)' method.
+Check out the following example.

 ```
 #!ruby